Ravshanbekk07/book-store/README.md

         To interact with the API, use the provided authentication mechanism.
 Examples and guidelines can be found in the detailed API documentation.

+       https://iambookish.pythonanywhere.com/book/ --- following apis begin with this api

+    token/ --- this api is for refreshing token of target user

+    all/   --- this api is for taking,posting all free books
+    <int:pk>/ --- this api is for getting,updating and deleting a specific free book

+    category/all/ --- this api is for taking and posting all category category/<int:pk>/---this api is  for getting,updating and deleting a specific category

+    order/all/ --- this api is for taking and posting order order/<int:pk>/ --- this api is for taking,deleting a specific order

+    authors/all/--- this api is for taking and posting authors author/<int:pk>/ ---this api is  for getting, updating and deleting a specific author

+    lastbooks/--- this api is for taking books in homepage

+    favorites/ ---this api is for taking and post favorite books favorites/<int:pk>/---this api is for deleting from favorites

+    mainauth/<int:pk>/--- this api is for a specific author and a specific author's books categorybook/<int:pk>/---this api is for taking books in a specific category